DaChro/ogh_summerschool_2019/docs/index.md

-# OpenGeoHub Summer School 2019 - General Information
+# OpenGeoHub Summer School 2019 - Practical Information

 Dear participants and lecturers of the OpenGeoHub summer school 2019 in Muenster.
-In this document you will find general information and tips for your stay in Muenster.
+In this document you will find practical information and tips for your stay in Muenster.
 It will be updated and extended continuously as the summer school approaches.
 Make sure to check this page again shortly before your trip.